didaquis/boilerplate-frontend-react-graphql-apollo/README.md

 ✅ If you don't like Bootstrap, it's easy to implement any other one UI library or use your own CSS

 ### 📝 Frontend Requirements
 * Backend must be running.
-[The backend boilerplate](https://github.com/didaquis/boilerplate-backend-node-graphql-mongodb)
+I recommend use my [backend boilerplate](https://github.com/didaquis/boilerplate-backend-node-graphql-mongodb)
 * Node.js 10 or higher (just for development)

 ### 📚 How to run the application?